eurostat/gridviz/README.md

 ### Shape/Color/Size Style

 This style is a generic style which allows to define the **shape**, **color** and **size** of each grid cell, independantly according to 3 different variables.
 Three shapes are currently available: square, circle and donut (a disk with a hole of changing size).
+To show grid cells as small squares with only changing color, the style based on web GL [here](#square-color-webgl-style) should rather be used, for efficiency reasons.

 TODO: screenshots